University of New York in Prague

 The University of New York in Prague (UNYP) is a private higher education institution in Prague, Czech Republic.
 It was established in 1998 in cooperation with the State University of New York at New Paltz and Empire State University, both part of the State University of New York (SUNY).
 UNYP was recognized by the Czech Ministry of Education, Youth and Sports in 2001 on the basis of accreditation of its study programs in Business Administration and International European Relations.
 UNYP is a member of the British Accreditation Council for Independent Further and Higher Education.

-Originally located in the historic old town of Prague, on the corner of Mikovcova and Legerova streets, in 2014 UNYP moved to a new campus on Londýnská 41 in Vinohrady (Prague 2).
+Originally located in the historic old town of Prague, on the corner of Mikovcova and Legerova streets, UNYP moved to a new campus at Londýnská 41 in Vinohrady (Prague 2) in 2014.

-Academics

-UNYP offers accredited bachelor's degrees, Master's programs, MBA programs, and PhD programs in English, in partnership with universities in the United States and across Europe.

-Undergraduate programs

-The university awards four-year American bachelor's degrees in the fields of Business Administration (dual degree), International Relations (dual degree), Communication and Media (dual degree), Psychology (dual degree), Digital Media Arts, English Language and Literature and Information Technology.
-These courses are offered in cooperation with the State University of New York, Empire State University and recognized and accredited by the Czech Ministry of Education as well by the US Middle States Association of Colleges and Schools.

-The university also awards three-year European bachelor's degrees in the field of Business Administration with concentrations in Marketing, Human Resources, Sports Management, or Finance.
-European bachelor's degrees are recognized and accredited by the Czech Ministry of Education as well as the International Assembly for Collegiate Business Education (IACBE).

-Graduate programs

-Master's Degrees offered by UNYP include an MA in Psychology.
-UNYP also offers MBA programs focused on Marketing, Finance, Management, Entrepreneurship, or Global Business Services.
-The UNYP MBA is an IACBE-accredited program.

-Doctorates

-PhDs are awarded by UNYP in cooperation with the University of Bolton in the United Kingdom.

 Accreditation

 UNYP has been a part of the higher education system of the Czech Republic since 2001, when it was recognized by the Czech Ministry of Education as a private higher education institution, on the basis of the accreditation of its study programs.
 Currently, six-degree programs at UNYP are accredited by the Czech Ministry of Education and Czech National Accreditation Bureau for Higher Education, and lead to a Bachelor's or master's degree awarded by UNYP: